The Best Homemade Lava Lamp | Density Experiment

 Blue water and yellow vegetable oil with blue bubbles rising.
 It is a lava lamp using vegetable oil.

-Because we really liked the colorless look, we tried the third time by mixing small amount of vegetable oil with baby oil.
+Preferring a colorless appearance, we attempted a third trial by mixing a small amount of vegetable oil with baby oil.

 It was combining the best of both worlds.